Blefficial/ChillchatBackgammon/README.md

 ## Rules

 Rules are per the classic Backgammon rules, with the exception of *higher number precedence* (where if a move can be made according to either one die, bu not both, the higher number must be played).
-The doubling cube is also not included.
+The doubling cube is also omitted for simplicity's sake.

 Before each game, players must choose a stake amount they are willing to play for.
 Once the game has finished, the staked amount will be subtracted from the loser and added to the winners total points.